corazawaf/coraza.io/content/docs/seclang/variables.md

 toc: true
 ---

-Variables are embedded in the core for performance reasons, which means they cannot be programmatically created.
-For that reason, there is a set of predefined variables that are available to plugin developers.

-- GRAPHQL
-- JWT
-- EXTRA

 ## ARGS

 **ARGS** is a collection and can be used on its own (means all arguments including the POST Payload), with a static parameter (matches arguments with that name), or with a regular expression (matches all arguments with name that matches the regular expression).
 To look at only the query string or body arguments, see the ARGS_GET and ARGS_POST collections.